aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/charts/datalabels/disable-text-wrapping-for-data-labels-of-the-chart/_index.md

 {{% alert color="primary" %}}

-Microsoft Excel 2013 allows users to wrap or unwrap text inside the Data Labels of the Chart.
-By default, the text inside the Data Labels of the Chart is in the wrapped state.
+Microsoft Excel 2013 allows users to wrap or unwrap text inside the data labels of a chart.
+By default, the text inside the data labels of the chart is in the wrapped state.

-Aspose.Cells for Python via .NET provides a [**DataLabels.is_text_wrapped**](https://reference.aspose.com/cells/python-net/aspose.cells.charts/datalabels/is_text_wrapped) property which you can set True or False to Enable or Disable Text Wrapping of Data Labels respectively.
+Aspose.Cells for Python via .NET provides a [**DataLabels.is_text_wrapped**](https://reference.aspose.com/cells/python-net/aspose.cells.charts/datalabels/is_text_wrapped) property that you can set to **True** or **False** to enable or disable text wrapping of data labels, respectively.

 {{% /alert %}}

-The below code sample shows how to disable text wrapping for the data labels of the chart.
+The code sample below shows how to disable text wrapping for the data labels of the chart.

 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Charts-DisableTextWrappingForDataLabels.py" >}}
 {{< app/cells/assistant language="python-net" >}}